We outgrew eShares so we renamed ourselves Carta. Let me explain why.

 The investor criticism of eShares has always been “how big can the cap table market be?”
 It turns out much bigger than people thought.

 We live in a world where everything is owned by a person, or more commonly, a group of people.
-Startups, office buildings, rental homes, railroads, railroad cars, railroad companies, debt for those railroad companies, antarctic territories, oil rigs, helicopters to access those oil rigs, farmland, farm equipment, rice patties, irrigation equipment for those rice patties, DAOs, ICOs, pharmaceutical companies, pharmaceutical patents…. it goes on and on.
+Startups, office buildings, rental homes, railroads, railroad cars, railroad companies, debt for those railroad companies, antarctic territories, oil rigs, helicopters to access those oil rigs, farmland, farm equipment, rice paddies, irrigation equipment for those rice paddies, DAOs, ICOs, pharmaceutical companies, pharmaceutical patents…. it goes on and on.
 Everything in our world is owned by a person or a group of people.